ballerina-attic/open-api-based-service/README.md

 # OpenAPI
 [OpenAPI Specification](https://swagger.io/specification/) (formerly called the Swagger Specification) is a specification that creates RESTful contract for APIs, detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
-The OpenApi to Ballerina Code Generator can take existing OpenApi definition files and generate Ballerina services from them.
+The OpenAPI to Ballerina Code Generator can take existing OpenAPI definition files and generate Ballerina services from them.

 > This guide walks you through building a RESTful Ballerina web service using the OpenAPI specification.